calebtnorth/lamm/README.md

 python -m gunicorn -b 0.0.0.0:8000 wsgi:app
 ```
 If running on **Linux**, ensure the firewall is open to whatever port LANMM is being run on so other devices on the network can see it.

+LANMM limits uploads to .wav and .mp3 but realistically supports any audio format that ffmpeg supports.